Proven Seattle Truck Accident Attorneys Ready To Assist You

 - Photograph the scene of the accident.

-How much liability insurance are commercial truckers required to carry?
+How much liability insurance is commercial truckers required to carry?

 Under both state and federal law, a commercial truck is required to carry anywhere between $300,00 and $5,000,000 in liability insurance, depending on the weight of the truck and how dangerous its cargo is.
 The heavier the truck and the more dangerous the cargo, the higher the minimum insurance coverage limits.